zsun9/mmbforecastdoc/docs/system.md

 ## Python and R

-Most programs for collecting and transforming data are wrriten in `Python 3.7.0`, a few are also written in `R 4.0.2`.
+Most programs for collecting and transforming data are written in `Python 3.7.0`, a few are also written in `R 4.0.2`.

 The following Python libraries are used